Release-Engineering-Group-13/operation/README.md

 We created an Istio service mesh that has a 90/10 routing of the components, although currently only the app frontend has a experimental version.
 Metrics can be viewed by visiting the prometheus dashboard while the cluster is active.
 We also implemented a rate limiter that caps the number of requests per minute to 45.

-Setup Istio and the rate limiter:
+Setup Kubernetes, Istio and the rate limiter:
 ```bash
     kubectl apply -f Provisioning
 ```